Masskara Festival Schedule of Activities

-Rau Ram Cafe– They serve authentic Vietnamese Cuisines and their price is very budget friendly.
+Rau Ram Cafe– They serve authentic Vietnamese Cuisines and their price is very budget-friendly.

 Have you heard of Bacolod’s famed Kansi?
 Do visit any of these restaurants: Bones and Belly, Sharyn’s

 Negros Occidental is the sugar bowl of the Philippines.
-It’s no wonder why this city has several cakes and pastry shops which are frequented by the tourists.
-So when in Bacolod City, do drop by and experience the “sweetness” of a Negrense though our cakes and pastries offered by Cs by L Fisher, Felicias, and Calea.
+It’s no wonder why this city has several cakes and pastry shops which are frequented by tourists.
+So when in Bacolod City, do drop by and experience the “sweetness” of a Negrense through our cakes and pastries offered by Cs by L Fisher, Felicias, and Calea.

-These three are facing each other and all are found along Lacson Street right within the location of L Fisher Hotel.
+These three are facing each other and all are found along Lacson Street right within the location of the L Fisher Hotel.

-Best of Negros Products at The Negros Showroom.
 The Negro’s Showroom showcases the best of Negros Products.
 Named as the best trade house by the Department of Trade and Industry (DTI).
 Their beautiful products range from Local Souvenirs, Masks, T-Shirts, Housewares, Furniture and Furnishing, Food, Natural and organic, fashion and much more.
 They have a branch at the Robinsons Place Bacolod City and SM City-Bacolod City.

-This Gallery offers original designs of Masskara related souvenirs.
+This Gallery offers original designs of Masskara-related souvenirs.
 Just make sure to bring home authentic Bacolod-made souvenirs.
-Other souvenirs sold in the streets are made in China or just a repainted souvenirs from other festivals in the country.
+Other souvenirs sold in the streets are made in China or just repainted souvenirs from other festivals in the country.

 HOW TO GET TO BACOLOD CITY